-6) Nurturing Parenting - Lake County Office of Education and Probation.
+6. Nurturing Parenting - Lake Family Resource Center (LFRC) and Probation.

 The Nurturing Parenting programs are a family-centered initiative designed to build nurturing parenting skills as an alternative to abusive and neglecting parenting and child-rearing practices.
-The long term goals are to help families receive assistance from social services, lower the rate of multiparent teenage pregnancies, reduce the rate of juvenile delinquency and alcohol abuse, and stop the intergenerational cycle of child abuse by teaching positive parenting behaviors.
+The long term goals are to help families receive assistance from social services, lower the rate of multi-parent teenage pregnancies, reduce the rate of juvenile delinquency and alcohol abuse, and stop the intergenerational cycle of child abuse by teaching positive parenting behaviors.

-The programs feature activities to foster positive parenting skills and selfnurturing, home practice exercises, family nurturing time, and activities to promote positive brain development in children from birth to 18 years.
+The programs feature activities to foster positive parenting skills and self-nurturing, home practice exercises, family nurturing time, and activities to promote positive brain development in children from birth to 18 years.
 Lessons are delivered in a home-based setting, group-based setting, or combination of home and group settings.

-Parents and children attend separate groups that meet concurrently designed to build self-awareness, positive concept/self-esteem and build levels of empathy; teach alternatives to hitting and yelling; enhance family communication and awareness of needs; replace abusive behaviors with nurturing behaviors; promote healthy physical and emotional development; and teach appropriate role and developmental expectations.
+Parents and children attend separate groups that meet concurrently designed to build selfawareness, positive concept/self-esteem and build levels of empathy; teach alternatives to hitting and yelling; enhance family communication and awareness of needs; replace abusive behaviors with nurturing behaviors; promote healthy physical and emotional development; and teach appropriate role and developmental expectations.

-7) Lake County Behavioral Health and Substance Use Disorder Services (SUDS).
-Lake County Behavioral Health
+7. Lake County Behavioral Health and Alcohol & Other Drug Services (AODS) - Lake County Behavioral Health

-Mental Health services are designed to provide strong community-based partnerships with individuals and families who are dealing with serious mental illness, including those who have co-occurring (mental health and substances abuse) disorders.
+Mental Health services are designed to provide strong community-based partnerships with individuals and families who are dealing with serious mental illness, including those who have cooccurring (mental health and substances abuse) disorders.
 Recovery-oriented services include assistance with establishing stable housing, access to physical health care, medications management, trauma-informed counseling and peer supports.
 Behavioral Health assists with management of mental health crises for all members of the community and provides for inpatient or temporary residential care as appropriate.

-SUDS provides comprehensive, quality services and supports to community members in recovery from serious mental health and/or substance use disorders.
-For youth, SUDS offers individual and group counseling related to substance use and abuse.
+AODS provides comprehensive, quality services and supports to community members in recovery from serious mental health and/or substance use disorders.
+For youth, AODS offers individual and group counseling related to substance use and abuse.

-8) Behavioral Health & Substance Abuse Counseling for Youth - Lake County Tribal Health (LCTH)
+8. Behavioral Health & AODS Counseling for Youth - Lake County Tribal Health (LCTH)